qpfiffer/qpfiffer.com/wiki/lifting.markdown

     * Back-squats: 1x5@135, 1x5@205, 3x2@245, 1x5@205
     * Box-squats: 1x5@245
     * Meta: Ate badly and climbed.
 Low energy.
 Box squats are hard.
+* 2017/03/28:
+    * Deadlifts: 5x5@295
+    * Bench: 1x5@115, 5x5@135
+    * Meta: Leg drive is SO IMPORTANT during bench.
+I dunno if it helped physically, but mentally it was huge.
+Also hands hurt from climbing yesterday so deads sucked.